2020 Nevada elections

+Elections were held in Nevada on November 3, 2020.
+On that date, the state held elections for U.S. President, U.S. House of Representatives, Nevada Assembly, 10 of the 21 seats in the Nevada Senate, and various others.
+In addition, several measures were on the ballot.

-A general election was held in the U.S. state of Nevada on November 3, 2020.
-To vote by mail, registered Nevada voters must ensure each ballot is postmarked by November 3 and received by November 10, 2020.
+To vote by mail, registered Nevada voters had to ensure each ballot was postmarked by November 3 and received by November 10, 2020.

 Federal offices

 President of the United States

 Incumbent Republican President Donald Trump was challenged by Democratic nominee Joe Biden in 2020.
 Prior to election day, news outlets and polls predicted Nevada to have a slight lean towards Biden.
 Nevada has six electoral votes in the Electoral College.

 U.S. House of Representatives

 Nevada has four congressional districts that elect four delegates to the U.S. House of Representatives.
 Since the 2016 elections, three representatives have been Democratic.

 State offices

-State Senate
+State senate

 10 of the 21 seats of the Nevada Senate were up for election.
 Democrats have retained a majority control of the senate since 2017.

 State Assembly

 All 42 seats of the Nevada Assembly were up for election.
 Democrats have retained a majority control of the assembly since 2017.